marqo-ai/marqo/README.md

 ### Search specific fields

-Using the default tensor search method
+Using the default tensor search method.

 ```python